Fausford/.github/README.md

-# .github
+# FausfordAI

-FausfordAI - Global AI Adoption & Mentorship
+Global AI Adoption & Mentorship

 Welcome to the official FausfordAI GitHub repository!
 FausfordAI is a global organization dedicated to driving the adoption of Artificial Intelligence (AI) in businesses and providing mentorship to AI enthusiasts across the world.
 Our mission is to help organizations harness the power of AI for growth and efficiency, while also empowering individuals to become skilled AI practitioners through mentorship and educational resources.

-About FausfordAI
+## About FausfordAI

 FausfordAI works with businesses of all sizes to implement AI solutions that can optimize operations, improve decision-making, and provide innovative business models.
 We believe in making AI accessible to everyone, which is why we also focus on supporting AI enthusiasts and helping them build their careers in AI.

-Our services include:
+## Our services include:
 	•	AI Consultation: Helping businesses integrate AI into their operations.
 	•	AI Training: Offering courses, workshops, and resources to businesses and individuals.
 	•	AI Mentorship: Connecting AI enthusiasts with mentors to help them grow in their careers.